 - Raspberry Pi 2 Model B

 Due to timing of the exhaustive testing procedure, the Astro Pi flight hardware is based on the Raspberry Pi 1 Model B+.
-However, if you’re buying today you may wish to opt for the newer model, Raspberry Pi 2, as it is 6 times faster and fully backwards-compatible.
+However, if you’re buying today you may wish to opt for the newer model, the Raspberry Pi 3, as it is much faster and fully backwards-compatible.